benhmoore/Knwl/README.md

 ##Developing Parser Plugins

-What's awesome about the new version of Knwl.js is that it makes it much easier for anyone with a little knowlage of JS to build plugins.
+What's awesome about the new version of Knwl.js is that it makes it much easier for anyone with a little knowledge of JS to build plugins.
 These plugins offer new parsing abilities for Knwl.js that otherwise wouldn't exist.

 If you want to try your hand at building plugins for Knwl.js, we've